egluckthaler/starfish/README.md

 Element haplotypes consist of predicted mobile element sequences.
 Empty haplotypes consist of a contiguous sequence formed by the flanking regions of an element.
 Fragmented haplotypes consist of a non-empty sequence flanked by the flanking regions of an element but missing a predicted element.
 Coordinates of predicted insertion sites from the elementFinder module are cross referenced with empty and fragmented haplotypes and are considered to be 'verified' if their coordinates overlap.

-\*.mat files contain matrix-formatted data useful for visualizing alongside phylogenetic trees (e.g., using ```scripts/mat2tree.py```). \*.sim files contain pairwise jaccard similarities between different regions and haplotypes within regions that among other things, will be useful for logically arranging haplotypes within synteny plots.
-The \*.dereplicated.txt file contains metadata about the elements present in each region, including the 'reference' element which is defined as the longest element whose predicted insertion site is found within the region.
-The \*.regions.txt file contains metadata about  the element, empty, and fragmented haplotypes found in each region.

 as before, it is strongly recommended to look at haplotype alignments within each region to manually filter out false positives.
 Use gggenomes to visualize nucmer alignments (takes ~5min):

 ```
 mkdir locusViz
 starfish locus-viz -T 2 -m region-align -a ome2assembly.txt -b elementFinder/macpha6.elements.bed -x macpha6 -o locusViz/ -A nucmer -r regionFinder/macpha6.fog6.d600000.m1.regions.txt -d regionFinder/macpha6.fog6.d600000.m1.dereplicated.txt -j regionFinder/macpha6.fog6.d600000.m1.haplotype_jaccard.sim  -g ome2consolidatedGFF.txt --tags geneFinder/macpha6_tyr.filt_intersect.ids --gc macpha6.assemblies.gcContent_w1000.bed
 ```

 the gggenomes script printed out by default should accomodate most regions.
 But depending on the region length, the visualization may be wonky.
 Edit the R script or the \*.seqs.config file (to flip sequence orientations) and re-run the R script manually in case you want to make custom edits.

+### key output files

+* \*.mat files contain matrix-formatted data useful for visualizing alongside phylogenetic trees (e.g., using ```scripts/mat2tree.py```).
+* \*.sim files contain pairwise jaccard similarities between different regions and haplotypes within regions that among other things, will be useful for logically arranging haplotypes within synteny plots.
+* the \*.dereplicated.txt file contains metadata about the elements present in each region, including the 'reference' element which is defined as the longest element whose predicted insertion site is found within the region.
+* the \*.regions.txt file contains metadata about  the element, empty, and fragmented haplotypes found in each region.